joesan/rust-projects/README.md

 Follow the steps below to import the project into IntelliJ

 ```
-1. Clone the project from:
+1. Clone the project from (this will clone the entire set of projects):
    git clone https://github.com/joesan/rust-projects.git

 2. Fire up IntelliJ and import the project